den01-python-programming/exercise-4-24-guest-list-from-a-file/README.md

 # Exercise 4.24 Guest list from a file

-The exercise template comes ready with functionality for the guest list application.
-It checks whether names entered by the user are on the guest list.
+Implement a program that checks whether names entered by the user are on the guest list.
+The input should stop when a user enters an empty string.
+Some example output is below.

-However, the program is missing the functionality needed for reading the guest list.
-Modify the program so that the names on the guest list are read from the file.

 ```plaintext
 Name of the file: